A Universe of Wishes, Edited by Dhonielle Clayton

 A Universe of Wishes: Funny and sweet with just the right amount of darkness.
-CW for violence (backstory), gore, parental death (backstory).
+CW for violence (brief), gore, parental death (backstory).

 The Silk Blade: I’m absolutely blown away, this feels like a perfectly chosen snapshot of much longer book.
 I’d happily read anything in this style, it conveys so much emotion and context in such few pages.
 I’m dazzled by the ending, my goodness.
 CW for violence.